01 of 09

 - Audio tours are included with all tickets.
 The audio tour takes about an hour.
 An hour to an hour and a half is sufficient for your visit.

 The Scottish Parliament

 The Scottish Parliament is both the dramatic contemporary building that houses the Parliament of the Scottish government and the body of its members, known as MSPs - Members of the Scottish Parliament.
 It was opened by the Queen in 2004.

 From the moment it was proposed, in the 1990s, until its completion and beyond, the building designed by Spanish architect Enric Miralles, was controversial.
-The estimate of its cost, originally proposed at £10 million, quickly escalated to £40 million.
-By the time it was finished, it had cost £414 million.
+The estimate of its cost, originally proposed at £10 million ($12 million), quickly escalated to £40 million ($46 million).
+By the time it was finished, it had cost £414 million ($506 million).

-Visiting the public areas of the Scotttish Parliament is free.
+Visiting the public areas of the Scottish Parliament is free.
 Don't miss the breathtaking, high tech debating chamber.
-A variety of free tours about Scotland's contribution to science, art, architecture, literature and politics are available and can be booked online.
-It's worth joining one of the frequent, hour-long tours of the building itself to learn more about its craftsmanship, functions, symbolism and architecture.
+A variety of free tours about Scotland's contribution to science, art, architecture, literature, and politics are available and can be booked online.
+It's worth joining one of the frequent, hour-long tours of the building itself to learn more about its craftsmanship, functions, symbolism, and architecture.
 If Parliament is in session, you can watch from the visitor's gallery.